 To send documents to China, normally conventional registered mail is good enough.
 However, if the shipment is to a particular address, I would recommend using a courier service.
 In China, many addresses do not have proper mailboxes and the package or the notification could easily get lost.

-Likewise, is it advisable to use express services or a courier if the documents are of an urgent nature.
+Likewise, is it advisable to use express services or a courier, if the documents are urgent.

 Packages and large volumes

 Shipment regulations and the suitability of one shipment system or another can vary greatly depending on the country of origin.
 In general, to avoid large costs for small shipments, I recommend using the conventional postal system, but always in registered mail, as Chinese customs can be complicated and hold packages for large periods of time and in addition, if they are not registered, they can easily get lost.
 For larger shipments, I recommend using the services of specialized companies with experience with Chinese customs.